Thakis/homelab/README.md

 This guide is a compilation of community resources.
 Always test in a safe environment and understand each step before implementation.

-Claude.ai was used to write the repository.
-Unstuckstudy.com was used to summarize YouTube videos.
+Claude.ai was used to help me to write the repository.
+Unstuckstudy.com was used to summarize some YouTube videos.